How do racial inequities limit homeownership

 Substandard housing conditions, such as exposure to dampness, mold, toxic gases and lead hazards, increase the risk of adverse respiratory outcomes and lead poisoning.
 Black and Hispanic/Latino populations are more than twice as likely to live in substandard housing than white populations.

-How Habitat for Humanity responds
+How Habitat responds

 Central to Habitat’s mission is our work of helping families obtain decent homes — homes that are affordable, safeguard a family’s health, are secure, are designed to be accessible, and are safe.
 This is the minimum threshold for our housing quality, and maintaining this standard (and often going above it) enables Habitat to help families obtain housing that reduces negative health outcomes and supports a healthy home environment.